memgraph/docs/lab/style-script/gss-functions.md

 - `color`: `Color`
 - Returns: `Number`

-Returns green component of given color.
+Returns the green component of a given color.
 The value will be between 0 and 255 (both inclusive).

 Examples:
 - `Green(mediumseagreen)` will return value 179.